DevOpsWithAlii/DevOpsWithAlimasiuzama/cmhrnwy35000002l76u5idtty.md

 If you’ve ever wondered how Docker containers talk to each other, then this blog is for you!
 Docker Networking allows containers to **communicate securely and efficiently**, just like systems in a real network.

-In this blog, we’ll create a **custom Docker network**, connect multiple containers (MySQL and Nginx) to it, and verify that they can communicate.
+In this blog, we’ll create a **custom Docker network**, connect multiple containers (MySQL and Nginx) to it, and verify that they can communicate….

 ## **Table of Contents**